alexand7u/book/how-to-write-beautiful-code.md

 1. If we have x's and y's for multiple objects, use classes, then we decide on 2.
 2. Minimalism (only with good documentation) will be `x` and `y` as the var names, though simplicity would be `posx` and `posy`
 3. If we are using them as parameters in functions, for readability, you'd want to use `posx` and `posy`, or something of that nature.
-4. If the situation you're naming in has the grid as a virtual one, and the postions are used for something where the names would be different, (exa. north-south and east-west) unless you're closed source, you'd be best with either documenting them with the names, or actually naming them as what they'll be used for.
+4. If the situation you're naming in has the grid as a virtual one, and the positions are used for something where the names would be different, (exa. north-south and east-west) unless you're closed source, you'd be best with either documenting them with the names, or actually naming them as what they'll be used for.

 If you're reading this, I haven't finished this chapter.

 Chapter 3 - Style
 -----------------
 This is what this entire book was supposed to be about.
 Coding style.
-Spacing, mark positioning, comment locations, endentation, etc.
+Spacing, mark positioning, comment locations, indentation, etc.
 Every coder should have their own coding style, though most of the ones who are working with a team or for a company, know you have to stick to their coding style.
 If you're developing your own project, or at least can use your own style, this chapter is for you.